 a.
-Terms & conditions: This permitting action is different from the July 16, 2014 permit in that it amends the language in Special Condition C. Nutrient Management Plan to be consistent with other CAFO permits.
+Terms & conditions: This permitting action is different from the July 16, 2014, permit in that it amends the language in Special Condition C. Nutrient Management Plan to be consistent with other CAFO permits.

 This permitting action is carrying forward the previously established requirements to implement and maintain Best Management Practices (BMPs) to prevent discharges to waters of the State of Maine, and implement and keep current, an approved Nutrient Management Plan in accordance with Maine Department of Agriculture, Conservation and Forestry (DACF) Nutrient Management Rules, 01-001 C.M.R.
+Ch.
 565 §6 (last amended July 3, 2018).
-On April 8, 2010, the DACF issued a Livestock Operation Permit (LOP) pursuant to Nutrient Management Act, 7 M.R.S. §4204 and §4205 respectively, for the permittee's facility.
+On November 2, 2009, the DACF issued a Livestock Operation Permit (LOP) pursuant to Nutrient Management Act, 7 M.R.S. §4204 and §4205 respectively, which was updated on November 1, 2014, for the permittee's facility.